Shared Brain Circuits

 Frequently Asked Questions: Emotions and Chronic Pain

-Signs that depression may be present together with pain: persistently low or irritable mood; loss of interest in previously pleasurable activities (anhedonia); disproportionate fatigue; sleep disturbances (insomnia or hypersomnia); difficulty concentrating; feelings of worthlessness or excessive guilt; and diffuse pain without a clear structural cause.
+Signs that depression may be present alongside pain: persistently low or irritable mood; loss of interest in previously pleasurable activities (anhedonia); disproportionate fatigue; sleep disturbances (insomnia or hypersomnia); difficulty concentrating; feelings of worthlessness or excessive guilt; and diffuse pain without a clear structural cause.
 A physician can apply validated questionnaires (PHQ-9) to screen for depression and plan integrated treatment.

 Kinesiophobia is the irrational fear that movement will cause damage or worsen pain.
 It leads to avoidance of physical activities, which causes muscle deconditioning, worsens central sensitization (which exercise would help reverse), and reinforces the belief that the body is "broken".
 It is one of the most harmful cycles in chronic pain and can be addressed with pain education, gradual exposure to movement, and psychological support.